Lux0926/ASPRM/readme.md

 Upon completion of the run, use `get_score.ipynb` to retrieve the final score for the TVD evaluation.

 ### Code
+The evaluation of Code is similar to that of Math, but all final scores are obtained offline.
 #### BON

 #### TVD